itpbeat/web-app/README.md

 ## Contribution Guideline
 To change video content, navigate to Video.jsx file, and change the videoId to your youtube video id

+## Setup and Push to heroku
+1. go to the root folder of the project
+2. login to heroku using `heroku auth:login`
+3. add a new git remote to the project which points to the heroku app `heroku git:remote -a planet-beat`
+4. Now push whatever changes you have made to your code to the master branch and then run `git push heroku master`
+5. You should see the updates in [the app](https://planet-beat.herokuapp.com)

 ## References